 By Laura Pakis, Certified Professional Dog Trainer, and Cynologist

 It really is a dog-eat-dog world out there when even playing fetch can be hazardous to your dog’s health!
 Here are some hints on choosing safe toys for your dog.

 Did you know that tennis balls and small golf ball-sized foam balls could be deadly for some dogs?
-Tennis balls are exactly the right size and shape to lodge in a large dog’s throat, as he joyously leaps to catch them.
+Tennis balls are exactly the right size and shape to lodge in a large dog’s throat as he joyously leaps to catch them.
 Result: asphyxiation.
-Make sure you buy balls that are suitable for your dog’s size and that they are made out of a durable material.
+Please make sure you buy balls that are suitable for your dog’s size and that they are made out of durable material.
 Immediately discard any balls, or other toys, that are showing excessive wear and tear.

 Sticks and Stones

 Ever tossed a stick for your dog?
 Think again!
 Sharp sticks can penetrate the delicate tissues of the mouth or damage the eyes.
 Fragments of wood can become lodged between dogs’ teeth.
 Stones can crack or break off teeth.
 Discourage your dog from playing with sticks.

 Frisbees and dumbbells (used for obedience training) are your safe alternatives to sticks.
 Train your dog to “Sit!
 Stay” and wait for your command to “Fetch!” before allowing him to retrieve objects.